jeshu/neo-hackathon/README.md

 pip install neo3-boa
 ```
 - Install the [NPM](https://nodejs.org/en/download/)
-- Thereafter install the Neon js by performing below listed steps.
+- Then install the Neon js by performing below listed steps.
 This will install Neon js globally on your machine.
 ```sh
 npm install -g @cityofzion/neon-js@next
 ```